Our Happy Cat logo

 Try not to move furniture around too often and if you have a cat with a tendency to crash into things, adding a little padding to the sharpest corners is a good idea not only to protect the cat but also your furniture.

 Unfortunately letting your cat outside on their own is not an option as they are vulnerable to attack from other animals and also from falling and cars etc. So making sure you provide a very stimulating inside environment for your cat is vital, as well as interaction with playing with them.
-After all blind cats will still retain all there natural instincts to chase etc. Blind cats learn quickly to follow a ball just by the sound it makes along the floor.
+After all a cat who can nolonger see will still retain all there natural instincts to chase etc. Blind cats learn quickly to follow a ball just by the sound it makes along the floor.

 Do not carry your cat around as this will disorientate them.
 They should be allowed to walk around on their own so as to leave their scent and find out where everything is.